Cooking is the biggest cause of house fires in Scotland

 Arranging a Visit is easy:

-A Home Fire Safety Visit from the Scottish Fire and Rescue Service will help make sure your home is as safe as it can be.
+A free Home Fire Safety Visit from the Scottish Fire and Rescue Service will help make sure your home is as safe as it can be.
 We'll help you sort out a fire escape plan and provide information about smoke, heat and carbon monoxide alarms.
 The process only takes about 20 minutes, and their advice and help could save your life.

 The Scottish Fire and Rescue Service are here to serve and protect.
 Our firefighters will visit anyone at risk from fire at a time that suits, day or night.
 But we need you to contact us.
 Tell us about someone at risk before it’s too late.